-The nearshore component of WRIA 20 is a multi-jurisdictional area that is under the authority of tribal reservations, Usual and Accustomed Fishing tribal treaty jurisdiction (U&A), and/or federal ownership by Olympic National Park, the U.S. Fish and Wildlife Service, or the Olympic Coast National Marine Sanctuary.
+The nearshore component of WRIA 20 is a multi-jurisdictional area that is under the authority of tribal reservations, Usual and Accustomed Fishing Area tribal treaty jurisdiction (U&A), and/or federal ownership by Olympic National Park, the U.S. Fish and Wildlife Service, or the Olympic Coast National Marine Sanctuary.
 Given the overlapping tribal and federal regulation of this region, habitat protection and on-going monitoring of habitat conditions already occurs at multiple levels (Klinger et al, 2007).
 NPCLE salmon restoration activities within this zone have focused on promoting assessment studies of salmonid use of the nearshore for foraging and migration (Beechie et al, 2003), which up to this point in time has not been systematically studied by any of the existing tribal or governmental authorities.
+The Makah Tribe has started to assess green crab presence (see 2.4.2.2, above and 2.5.2.3, below).

 The WRIA 20 nearshore includes open coast, protected tidal areas inland of the numerous networks of offshore rocks and islands, and pocket estuaries fed by independent drainages.
 The limited estuaries include the mouth of the Hoh River, Makah Bay at the mouth of the Tsoo-Yess and Wa'atch Rivers, and a relatively extensive estuary at the mouth of the Quillayute River inshore of James Island and extending to the mouth of the Dickey River.
-Very little is presently known about how these regions serve as nearshore salmon habitat, so the first priority has been for baseline assessment.
+Little is presently known about how these regions serve as nearshore salmon habitat, so the first priority has been for baseline assessment.
 Relative to other coastal regions it is likely that the estuaries and protected tidal areas serve as foraging and holding areas for smolts and returning adult salmon, and may serve as a coastal migration zone for salmonids from both local and adjacent estuaries as far away as the Columbia River (Beechie et al, 2003; Shaffer, 2004a, 2004b).